MultiCraft/repixture/mods/rp_mobs/API.md

 It is recommended to put this into `on_rightclick`, if you want this mob to be capturable.

+### `rp_mobs.handle_node_damage(mob, dtime)`

+Handles node damage for the mob if the entity field `_get_node_damage` is `true`.
+Node damage is taken in nodes with a non-zero `damage_per_second`.

+In the current implementation, only the mob position is checked, other nodes are ignored.
+This behavior may change in the future.

+Checks if the mob is standing in a damaging node and if yes, damage it.
+Otherwise, no damage will be taken.

+Must be called in the `on_step` function in every step.
+`dtime` is the `dtime` argument of `on_step`.

+### `rp_mobs.handle_drowning(mob, dtime)`

+Handles breath and drowning damage for the mob if the entity field `_can_drown` is `true`.

+Mob drowning is meant to closely reflect player drowning.

+This function expects the following fields to be set:

+* `_can_drown`: must be true or false
+* `_breath`: Current breath (positive integer)
+* `_breath_max`: Maximum breath

+Checks if the mob’s “head” is inside a node with a non-zero non-nil `drowning` field.
+If this is the case, the internal `_breath` will be reduced in a regular interval.
+If `_breath` reaches zero, the mob will take damage equal to the node’s `drowning` value.
+If the mob is in a non-drowning node, it will regain breath up to `_breath_max`.
+In `"ignore"` nodes, breath will not be changed.

+By default, the mob position will be checked to determine which node is checked for the `drowning` field.
+If `_drowning_point` is set, is must be a vector added to the mob position to check a different position.
+This is usually where the mob’s “head” is.
+The drowning point should be inside the collisionbox, otherwise the mob might regain breath when touching a wall.
+The drowning point will automatically be rotated with the mob’s yaw.

+Must be called in the `on_step` function in every step.
+`dtime` is the `dtime` argument of `on_step`.

+### `rp_mobs.handle_environment_damage(mob, dtime)`

+Handle all environment damages.
+This is is the same as calling `rp_mobs.handle_node_damage` and `rp_mobs.handle_drowning`.

 ### `rp_mobs.on_death_default(mob, killer)`

 The default handler for `on_death` of the mob's entity definition.